Ripley's Game (film)

 Ripley's Game is a 2002 thriller film directed by Liliana Cavani.
 It is adapted from the 1974 novel Ripley's Game, the third in Patricia Highsmith's series about the murderous adventures of the anti-hero Tom Ripley.
 John Malkovich stars as Ripley, opposite Dougray Scott and Ray Winstone.
-It received positive reviews.
+The film grossed $6.2 million on a budget of $30 million, making it a box-office failure; although it received positive reviews.
 Highsmith's novel was previously adapted in 1977 as The American Friend by director Wim Wenders, starring Dennis Hopper and Bruno Ganz.